numbbo/coco/README.md

 try adding `zip_safe=False` to the `setup.py.in` file in the `code-postprocessing` folder.
 More details can be found in the issue [#1373](https://github.com/numbbo/coco/issues/1373).

+#### Algorithm appears twice in the figures
+Earlier versions of `cocopp` have written extracted data to a folder named `_extracted_...`.
+If the post-processing is invoked with a `*` argument, these folders become an argument and are displayed (most likely additionally to the original algorithm data folder).
+Solution: remove the `_extracted_...` folders _and_ use the latest version of the post-processing module `cocopp` (since release 2.1.1).

 Details